Vego Will Help You Become a Better Gardener

 I really don’t have much of a green thumb.
 Growing up, my parents’ and grandparents’ gardens were teeming with fresh fruit and veggies of all kinds.
 It’s difficult for me to eat cucumbers these days because there was nothing quite like noshing them straight from the garden, rinsed with the hose and dressed with a touch of salt (everything else pales in comparison).
 The plants I’m really good at growing are the ones that thrive from neglect (I currently have a little cactus with about 10 flowers, and my fig tree that sat dormant outside all winter sprouted new leaves last week — success!).

-But although that green thumb came naturally to my Dad and grandparents, it’s not something that magically evolved overnight.
-It took decades for them to become experts, and my Dad is still learning with each growing season.
-This is now my fourth year planting a garden, but it’s my second using Vego raised garden beds, and they were an absolute game changer last year.
+But although that green thumb came naturally to my dad and grandparents, it’s not something that magically evolved overnight.
+It took decades for them to become experts, and my dad is still learning with each growing season.
+This is now my fifth year planting a garden, but it’s my third using Vego raised beds and other garden supplies, and they’ve been an absolute game-changer.
 Read on for my experience with the brand and how Vego can help you on your gardening journey, too.

 What Is Vego?

-I didn’t know much about Vego Garden before I wrote our spring gardening guide last year.
-Ben Pauly, the master gardener at Woodstock Inn & Resort, explained that the brand’s raised beds are customizable, efficient and damn good looking.
+I didn’t know much about Vego Garden before I wrote our spring gardening guide.
+Ben Pauly, the master gardener at Woodstock Inn & Resort, explained that the brand’s raised beds are customizable, efficient and damn good-looking.
 They’re made using eco-friendly metal, which is cheaper and has a longer lifespan than wood (and doesn’t require cutting down trees).

 The modular systems mean you can adapt the beds to fit your space and alter them depending on your needs.
 For example, last year I assembled the 17″ Tall 10 In 1 Modular Raised Garden Bed without four of the panels.
 But after a successful growing season last year, I’m going to expand the bed by adding those four panels to the structure.